Lisa-Thuo/week-two-project/README.md

 # Akan Calender
-### This is a calender that gives dates based on the Akan method, February 16, 2020
+### This is a calender that gives dates based on the Akan method, which was formed by the Akan tribe in Ghana.
+It was last updated in February 16, 2020
-## The calender converts your birthday and determines your Akan name.
+## The calender determines the specific day you were born, thus giving you your Akan name
-## You need to have a web browser installed in order to access this
+## You need to have a web browser installed in order to access this page
 ## If the page refuses to load, ensure that your internet server is working.
 If it still refuses to load, close the tab and reopen it.
 ## There are currently no known bugs in the system.
 It may run slow or fast depending on the strangth of your connection.
 ## I used HTML, Css, and JavaScript to design the website.